AbderrahimZil/Netlogo/README.md

-In this project I aimed to model the dynamics of a Play-to-Earn game "BombCrypto" using an Agent Based Approach.
+In this project I aimed to model and simulate a Play-to-Earn game "BombCrypto" using an Agent Based Approach.

 ## the game